Sociology — Year 13

 Develop the individual:

 Students will become aware of the ethical issues surrounding green and state crime including the law around these types of crimes and the consequences they have.
+Students will also reflect on the way their identity is represented in the media and how this may differ for people from different age categories, classes, disability statuses etc.

 Create a supportive community:

 Students will learn about the differing experiences of the criminal justice system that different ethnic groups experience.
 This will promote greater understanding and tolerance of others.
+Tolerance will also be developed through understanding the negative repercussions of unrealistic/negative stereotyping of certain groups in media.

-Term 4: Crime & Deviance and Theory
+Term 4: Crime & Deviance and Media and Theories

 Surveillance